swiney/portfolio/_projects/10-paper-plague.md

 *Stay Tuned!
 More information about this project is coming soon!*

 Paper Plague is a game I am currently developing from scratch.
-I'm the only programmer.
-I'm also doing design, animation, effects, and some art.
+I'm doing programming, 2d/3d art, design, animation, effects.

 <br>
 Promotional Teaser: